 Rockefeller endeavors to reduce consumption of energy, fuel and water whenever possible.
-For example, recent efforts led to a 50% reduction in light electricity.

 Lighting on Campus